JyriLehtinen/ap_with_vpn/README.md

 Then, you may run the shell script to install and configure the access point with forwarding to the virtual adapter.

-Reboot at the end and that should be it.
+Reboot at the end, make sure the ethernet cable is plugged and that should be it.
 Just connect your devices to the new WiFi AP and their traffic should be routed through the VPN client